ThoR4X/RoomPlaner/README.md

 #currently working on
-- adding feature for check-in and -out
+- adding feature for check-in and -out + archive

 #Expansion-Plans